Great Alne: Transport

 The old railway station, built on the Great Western Railway branch-line from Bearley to Alcester opened in 1876 but is now converted to a residential dwelling.
 The station sat on the GWR's Alcester Branch linking their Hatton – Stratford-upon-Avon Branch with the now defunct Midland Railway's Gloucester Loop line South of Redditch.
 The line closed to passengers in 1917 only to reopen between 1922/3 but stopping again in 1939 for passenger use, apart from workers' trains to the nearby Maudslay Motor Company's works from Birmingham.
 The line closed completely in 1951 with lifting of the track taking place shortly afterwards.

 Education

-Great Alne Primary School is located on the edge of the village, about a mile from the outskirts of Alcester.
+Great Alne Primary School is located in the village.